Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Introduction

 \section{Introduction}

 MPC protocols are cryptographic primitives allowing to compute functions on secret inputs.
-Over the years, they have been used in many application domains such as privacy-preserving ML (PPML) \cite{mohassel_secureml_2017} or telemetry \cite{asharov_efficient_2022} to address confidentiality and privacy concerns.
-However, existing protocols are impractical for many real-world applications, especially when the applications involve high-dimensional \emph{sparse data}, i.e., data with a large majority of zero values.
+They have been applied in many contexts involving privacy concerns such as privacy-preserving ML (PPML) \cite{mohassel_secureml_2017} or telemetry \cite{asharov_efficient_2022}.
+However, existing protocols remain impractical for many real-world applications, especially when the applications involve high-dimensional \emph{sparse data}, i.e., data with a large majority of zero values.

+Sparse data arises naturally in many applications including recommender systems, genomics, and natural language processing.
+For instance, in a video recommender system, each user watches only a tiny fraction of the catalog.
+We can encode a user’s history as a binary vector, with 1 indicating a watched video and 0 otherwise, yielding very long vectors that are mostly zeros.
+Real-world datasets can be extremely sparse \cite{li_convergence_2017}: about 99\% zeros in Netflix dataset, 99.9\% in Tox21, 99.99\% in Bookcrossing, and 99.999\% in Flickr.
+At such sparsity rates, specialized algorithms are essential; otherwise, computations become inefficient, or even infeasible if the dataset cannot fit in memory using dense storage.

 Storing large sparse datasets in a dense format (one value per cell) demands excessive memory.
 On real-world sparse data, this ``dense storage'' often becomes prohibitive; making computation infeasible due to memory constraints.
 Moreover, dense representations lead to inefficient linear algebra operations, as most of the computational effort is wasted processing zeros.
 Over the last 50 years, algorithms to process plaintext sparse data efficiently have been proposed \cite{buluc_implementing_2011,duff_survey_1977}.
 Since 2002, dedicated software libraries \cite{duff_overview_2002} popularized them.
 Sparse data is present in many ML applications but also in other fields, including graph algorithms.
 Our paper focuses on PPML applications, but our results apply to any application involving private sparse data.